 Consider the following businesses and how their messaging caters to their respective customer bases.

-Our sample personas, Dana and Andrew, represent just a few of multiple possibilities for our make-believe products.
+Our sample personas, Dana and Andrew, represent just a few of the multiple possibilities for our make-believe products.

 Besides Dana the Dog Mom, you might also have Gabrien the Animal Enthusiast.
 Similarly, Andrew the Budget Gamer might be joined by Mackenzie the Twitch Streamer, and Darius the eSports Professional.